LynnSynuo/Health_Insurance_Fraud_Detector/README.md

 # Health_Insurance_Fraud_Detector

 # Project Description
-Health insurance fraud is one of the biggest problems facing Medicare.
-We work as a Fraud Detection and Prevention Unit, to help Medicare, a federal health insurance program, detect potential fraudulent claims.
+Health insurance fraud is one of the biggest problems facing Medicare./ We work as a Fraud Detection and Prevention Unit, to help Medicare, a federal health insurance program, detect potential fraudulent claims.

 We proposed two directions to address this problem: